appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ./src/Auth/OAuth/ProviderName
 ```

-Note that the class name should start with a capital letter as per [PHP FIG standard requirements](https://www.php-fig.org/bylaws/psr-naming-conventions/).
+The class name should start with a capital letter as per [PHP FIG standard requirements](https://www.php-fig.org/bylaws/psr-naming-conventions/).

-We recommend implementing the login flow for a new provider by using an existing implementation of another provider as a template.
+We recommend implementing login flows for a new provider by using an existing implementation of another provider as a template.
 Include references to resources and API docs used to implement the provider's OAuth2 protocol as comments inside the implementation and in the accompanying documentation.

 ### Testing your provider